vedantvakharia/Jarvis/source/content/C++/Basics.md

 | **17**     | `throw`, `co_yield`, `co_return`                                                                                 | Exception/coroutine operators                                                                                                                                                                                            | Right-to-left        |
 | **18**     | `,`                                                                                                              | Comma (sequencing)                                                                                                                                                                                                       | Left-to-right        |

+The std:: in std::cout says that the cout is to be found in the standard library that we made accessible with import std.

 ---

 ## Variables